abuzar-rasool/edit-distance-visualization/README.md

-# Visualize the edit distance dp matrix
+# Visualize the edit distance Dynamic Programming matrix

 This project is a simple web app that takes two Strings S1 and S2 and finds the minimum edit distance via dynamic programming by also visualizaing the matrix required to solve the problem.